 Little by little the musical and oral history of Alaska and the music of the people disappears.
 The mission of the Alaskan Music Archive is to collect and digitize as much of the musical history of our people as possible.
 Tapes, CDs and reels of music and sound are collected and digitized and the covers are scanned.
 Titles and musical personnel are cataloged for future research into the rich legacy of Alaska.

-Recordings in the archive include the Surreal Studios collection from 1979-2017 of nearly five hundred commercial recordings, including rare recordings from the Sixties and Seventies.
+Recordings in the archive include the Surreal Studios collection from 1979-2022 of hundreds of commercial recordings, including rare recordings from the Sixties and Seventies.
 Other collections include thousands of orchestral and choral recordings from the past sixty years, as well as several collections of Alaska Native oral history.

 In partnership with Alaska's Digital Archives, some of the music in the archive (with artist permission) will be made permanently available online.